anaego/popup-system-unity/README.md

 # popup-system-unity
 A test task to create a dynamic popup system

-- Create a short text document describing the development process
+A short text document describing the development process
 	- Important decisions you took and why
 		- To use unirx or some kind opf message system, same with zenject (opted for simplicity)
 		- How to organize architecture
 		- Optimizatiuon: object pool, how to avoid instantiating a destroying a lot
 	- Describe the problem you had to face
 		- Where should url be a setting - in an SO or in editor in the component?
+(In the end, allowed setting it in the test panel itself)
 		- Dynamic asset loading from URL - how to make it work n async variant
 	- Elaborate what you would do if you had more time
 		- Image loading - choosing custom sprite on the test panel